Michelle Obama Urges Graduating Students To Couple Protesting With Mobilization & Voting

-On Sunday, former first lady Michelle Obama gave a commencement address amid the protests of George Floyd’s death and police brutality that continue around the United States.
-As reported by The Hill, Michelle Obama urged the 2020 graduates to couple protest with mobilization and voting.
+On Sunday, former first lady Michelle Obama gave a commencement address amid the protests of George Floyd’s death and police brutality that continue around the U.S. As reported by The Hill, Obama urged the 2020 graduates to couple protest with mobilization and voting.

-“Graduates, anger is a powerful force,” Michelle Obama said.
+“Graduates, anger is a powerful force,” Obama said.
 “It can be a useful force, but left on its own, it will only corrode and destroy and sow chaos on the inside and out.
 But when anger is focused, when it’s channeled into something more, oh, that is the stuff that changes history.”

-Michelle Obama pointed to the anger of Martin Luther King Jr., Sojourner Truth, Lucretia Mott, Cesar Chavez, and the Stonewall demonstrators but emphasized that they were also “driven by compassion, by principle, by hope.”
+Obama pointed to the anger of Martin Luther King Jr., Sojourner Truth, Lucretia Mott, Cesar Chavez, and the Stonewall demonstrators, but emphasized that they were also “driven by compassion, by principle, by hope.”

-“And so they took advantage of whatever resources they had in their own time,” Michelle Obama said.
+“And so they took advantage of whatever resources they had in their own time,” she said.

-At the end of her address, Michelle Obama called on the graduates to text everyone they know a voter registration link and gave them advice on how to continue the work of previous generations.
+At the end of her address, Obama called on the graduates to text everyone they know a voter registration link and gave them advice on how to continue the work of previous generations.

 “By staying open and hopeful, even in the tough times.
 By channeling that discomfort you feel into activism, and a democracy that was designed to respond to those who vote.”